Conflux-Chain/conflux-documentation/docs/espace/FAQs.md

 ## How to bridge CFX between eSpace and Core Space?

-You can use [Confluxhub Space Bridge](https://confluxhub.io/espace-bridge/cross-space) to cross CFX between eSpace and Core Space.
+You can use [Confluxhub Space Bridge](https://confluxhub.io/espace-bridge/cross-space) to bridge CFX between eSpace and Core Space.

 ## Can I use base32 address in eSpace?